fuxuemingzhu/MovieLens-Recommender/README.md

 UserCF is faser than ItemCF.
 Using `ml-100k` instead of `ml-1m` will speed up the predict process.

 Caculating similarity matrix is quite slow.
 Please wait for the result patiently.

+LFM will make negative samples when running.
+And when the ratio of Neg./Pos. goes to larger, the performance goes to better.

+LFM has more parameters to tune, and I don't spend much time to do this.
+I believe you will do quite better!

 # Licence